dioscarey/react-beforeunload-component/README.md

 <a custom-ignore={"true"} href="path">Path</a>
 ```

-or, also you can ignore all the children links
+or, you can ignore all the children links:

 ```js
 <BeforeUnloadComponent